How to disable author archives in WordPress

 The author page or author archive is a default page in WordPress that lists the author's articles on the website.
-Using author archive pages can cause SEO and security issues.
-Disabling author archives is a good way to fix these issues and this article will guide you to do that.
+Using author pages can cause SEO and security issues.
+Disabling author pages is a good way to fix these issues and this article will guide you to do that.

 Using author archive pages the wrong way can harm your website SEO and cause security issues

-If your website only has one author, it doesn't make sense to have a separate page displaying that author's articles (the author archive page).
+If your website only has one author, it doesn't make sense to have a separate page displaying that author's articles (the WordPress author page).
 Because all the articles on the website belong to that author already.
-So the author page will become redundant.
+So the author page will become redundant and cause duplicated content, which is bad for SEO.
 If you use Slim SEO, in this case, the plugin will automatically redirect the author page to the homepage.

 A third reason you should remove author pages is for security purposes.
 The link to the author page has the format domain.com/author/username, which contains the author username.
 Once the page is indexed by Google, people can easily find out what the author username is.
 And with brute-force techniques, hackers can figure out the user's password and take control over the account.